-Pipiwai Trail is a 3.5 mile moderately trafficked out and back trail located near Hana, HI that features a waterfall and is rated as moderate.
+Pipiwai Trail is a 3.5 mile moderately trafficked out and back trail located near Hana, Hawaii that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 A unique and very special waterfall hike where your adventures begin even before you reach the trailhead.
 A favorite Maui hike, yet for some people the drive to the trailhead alone is excitement enough.
 The Hana Highway is sixty miles of scenic but curvy coastal road, reportedly featuring 620 curves and 59 bridges, most of which are single-lane bridges.
 If you relish your driving experiences then the Hana Highway alone is a "must-do".
-The approx. 4 mile round trip to the falls and back takes in several great waterfalls before reaching the spectacular Waimoku Falls, and a boardwalk journey through dense, dark bamboo forest that you're unlikely to forget.
+The round trip to the falls and back takes in several great waterfalls before reaching the spectacular Waimoku Falls, and a boardwalk journey through dense, dark bamboo forest that you're unlikely to forget.

 This is a great trail!
 At the moment the end is closed so you can't get close up to the final falls.
 The scenery is breathtaking and the guavas on the trail are an added bonus.
 This is not a difficult trail at all.